The 20 Most Popular Museums in the World

 The Metropolitan Museum of Art

 Famously referred to as simply “The Met,” New York City’s Metropolitan Museum of Art is one of the world’s largest and finest art museums, with a collection that includes more than two million works of art spanning more than 5,000 years.
-Pieces come from around the world, including the Temple of Dendur, which dates back to 10 B.C., and John Singer Sargent’s Madame X. Prefer attractions that are more off the beaten path?
+Pieces come from around the world, including the Temple of Dendur, which dates back to 10 B.C., and John Singer Sargent’s Madame X. To get more out of your visit, take a public guided tour, offered three times a day, or book a private tour with an art historian through a provider like City Experiences.
+Prefer attractions that are more off the beaten path?
 Don’t miss these 11 New York City hidden gems.

 Located in Vatican City, the Vatican Museums feature art and cultural artifacts gathered by popes over the centuries.
 You’ll find masterpieces of painting, sculpture, and other works of art, including the Sistine Chapel, the Niccoline Chapel, the Raphael Rooms and Loggia, and the Borgia Apartment.
 Check out these 10 forbidden places around the world no one is allowed to visit.